ColDog/k8s-installer/readme.md

 Vault can also provide credentials for local users that have access to vault.
 An example of this is provided in the `scripts/vault/create-user` and `scripts/vault/get-kubeconfig` files.

 The cluster creation process involves setting up a vault `pki` backend and specific roles for the master and worker instances.
 This can be configured and this step handled externally.

+All vault certificates are only valid for 720 hours at the moment.
+This means you must cycle machines about once a month.

 ## Getting Started